cwchentw/golang-todo-ajax-demo/README.md

-# TODO List in HTML Forms
+# TODO List with Ajax

-This repo demos the usage of HTML forms with a web-based TODO list.
+This repo demos the usage of Ajax with a web-based TODO list.

 ## System Requirements